StanPlatinum/elf-respect/dyninst_basic_example/README.md

 Simplely follow the instructions on Dyninst's github README: cmake, and sudo make install

-For better use, you can
+For better using (I mean, for better configuring...), you can

 mkdir dyninst-build